 Final Thoughts on Feeding Black Pepper to Your Dog

-Black pepper is a food that’s almost wholly unsuited to becoming a part of your dog’s diet.
+So, can dogs eat black pepper?
+Well, black pepper is a food that’s almost wholly unsuited to becoming a part of your dog’s diet.
 It offers little in the way of health benefits and can be irritating to both their nose and their stomach.
 Avoid feeding black pepper to your dog whenever possible and call your vet immediately if your dog has eaten black pepper and begins to vomit or have diarrhea.

 Featured image credit: congerdesign, Pixabay